Treat your hair loss with a free consultation today. Start now

 Allergies or sensitivities

-Some men might experience an allergic reaction when using the liquid form of minoxidil.
-That’s because it contains propylene glycol, which is often the cause of allergic reactions or irritation (Friedman, 2002).
+Some people might experience an allergic reaction when using the liquid form of minoxidil.
+That's because it contains propylene glycol, which can cause allergic reactions or irritation.
 The foam version of minoxidil does not contain propylene glycol.
-However, it’s still possible to be allergic to some of the other ingredients in the foam, like minoxidil itself (Badri, 2020).
+However, it's still possible to be allergic to other ingredients in the foam, like minoxidil itself, but that’s rare.

 Look and feel/absorption